 Teen Programs at the Art Institute provides a space for you to connect with works of art that inspire you, create your own works of art, go behind-the-scenes to find out what people who work in the museum do, meet artists, and get together with other interesting teens.

 Find more information here about classes and workshops, after school programs, summer programs, internships, our Teen Council leadership program, and other ways to get involved.
 Questions?
 E-mail firstname.lastname@example.org, or call (312) 857-7161.
 You can also download our latest Teen Programs card.

-Like the Teen Programs Facebook page to see what other teens have created in the museum, to stay up-to-date with our programs, and to learn about new opportunities for teens.
+Follow us on Facebook, Twitter, and Instagram and see what other teens have created in the museum, stay up-to-date with our programs, and learn about new opportunities for teens.

 Art, design, or writing classes are offered year-round through the School of the Art Institute's Early College Program.
 Museum members enjoy a 10% discount on non-credit courses.
 Learn more now.

 13 hours 40 min ago The Art Institute of Chicago NOW OPEN—Humanism + Dynamite = The Soviet Photomontages of Aleksandr Zhitomirsky

 The first exhibition in the post-Soviet world devoted to leading political artist Aleksandr Zhitomirsky offers a captivating portrayal of a satirist and loyal citizen who inventively furthered his country’s official causes across a tumultuous half-century.

 15 hours 32 min ago The Art Institute of Chicago CLOSING SOON—Icelandic artist/musician Ragnar Kjartansson’s intensely durational works often manifest a rare synthesis of pathos and humor.